Hong Kong Basic Law Consultative Committee: Factions

 The dominating group within the Consultative Committee was the Business and Professional Group of the Basic Law Consultative Committee, as known as the Group of 89, led by tycoon Vincent Lo.
 It was formed in April 1985 by 57 BLCC members and later added two more members.

 Subsequently, the liberal community representatives, social workers and professionals BLCC members formed the Group of 190.
 However it was a small group compared to the Group of 89 without resources that the business elites commanded.

 To avoid future divisions, the Chinese government created the positions of Hong Kong Affairs Adviser and District Affairs Adviser in 1992.
 The highly honorific titles helped to prevent disputes in Beijing's 'united front'.

 Consultation process

 The BLCC held two rounds of consultation on drafting the Basic Law.
 The first was from May to September in 1986, the second from February to October in 1989.
 During the first consultation period, the BLCC received 73,000 submissions for the electoral issues of the legislature after 1997.
 There were also many public meetings being held and discussions in the media.
 The response in the second period was smaller as it was taken over by the Tiananmen Square event.

 After the Tiananmen massacre on 4 June 1989, the Consultative Committee suspended its work for a few weeks.
-The BLCC ceased to exist of the Basic Law was adopted by the National People's Congress on 4 April 1990 and promulgated the same day by the President of the People's Republic of China, Yang Shangkun.
+The BLCC ceased to exist of the Basic Law was adopted by the National People's Congress on 4 April 1990 and promulgated the same day by the President of China, Yang Shangkun.